P. J. Moriarty: Restaurateur

 In 1948, Moriarty opened P. J. Moriarty's at 47 West 51st Street, between Fifth and Sixth avenues.
 A few years later, Moriarty opened a second location on Sixth Avenue.
 Over the course of his career, Moriarty owned several restaurants bearing his name, including at 50 East 54th Street (between Madison and Park avenues), 1690 York Avenue, Third Avenue and 63rd Street, 1034 Third Avenue (at 61st Street), and 33rd Street across from Penn Station.

-According to The New York Times, the original P. J. Moriarty's "resembl[ed] ... an old English chophouse" and served "sirloin steak, lamb stew, swordfish steak, and [featured an] extensive wine list".
+According to The New York Times, the original P. J. Moriarty's "resembl[ed] ... an old English chophouse" and served "sirloin steak, lamb stew, and swordfish steak"; it also featured an "extensive wine list".
 The Times wrote that patrons "welcomed the ambiance—the 40-foot mahogany bar, the small tables with red cloths, the dim lights under original Tiffany shades, [and] the hunting pictures".
 The restaurant was across the street from the stage door for Radio City Music Hall and became popular with the Rockettes, who performed there.
 It was also popular with Irish politicians, news reporters and journalists, such as the Associated Press columnist Hal Boyle and Bob Considine, and the cartoonist and animator Walt Kelly.

 The location at 1034 Third Avenue, which opened in 1958, featured a miniature version of the Third Avenue El train on the walls above the bar.
 The bar also featured what Moriarty claimed was the first backwards clock so that news reporters could see the time in the mirror above the bar.
 Like the original location, it served steaks and chops, as well as Irish-American dishes like corned beef and cabbage.